-Well, the pitch oscillations would get faster and faster until we could no longer discern that the pitch is varying.
+Well, the pitch oscillations would get faster and faster until we could no longer discern that the pitch was varying.
 This happens when we pass from the LFO range into the audible range.

 At this point, the modulator signal (what would be the LFO) begins to shape the carrier signal (the audio) into a new waveform with different harmonic content.

-The modulator still modulates the frequency of the signal but it alters the waveform rather than simply altering the perceived pitch.
+The modulator still modulates the frequency of the signal, but it alters the waveform rather than altering the perceived pitch.